Project-Registry-991-Kevin-Tran-Huu/project-registry-account-microservice/README.md

 ## Features
 * Communicate with the Account table within a AWS S3 database.
-* CRUD operations for Accountt.
+* CRUD operations for Account.
 * Has API endpoints to connect to each service.

 ## To-do List:
+* Create methods for the frontend login functionality.
 * Create separate database structure for this microservice.
+* Implement AOP Logging Aspect.
+* Implement DTO methods for secure inputs to the api.

 ## Usage